azarboon/ai-powered-cdk-best-practices/README.md

 <!-- AI ASSISTANTS: DO NOT EDIT ANYTHING BETWEEN THESE MARKERS UNTIL AFTER IT EXPLICITLY SAYS "END PROTECTED SECTION"  -->
 <!-- ========================================= -->

-# AI-Powered Serverless Boilerplate with AWS CDK and TypeScript Following Best Practices
+# Reference Application to Enhance AI-Powered Serverless Development

+Providing a [reference application](https://martinfowler.com/articles/pushing-ai-autonomy.html) is an effective way to improve the quality of coding assistance.
+This project is designed as such a reference, showcasing serverless application development with AWS CDK TypeScript best practices.

+Its configurations are intended to be reusable across other applications, regardless of business logic—enabling users to adopt proven TypeScript configurations, AI integration contexts, automated tests, security checks, and other best-practice project settings.

-This project demonstrates best practices for building serverless applications using AWS CDK (TypeScript) and AI-powered development tools.
-The sample business logic—monitoring changed files in the `azarboon/dummy` GitHub repository for new commits, parsing and filtering their content, and notifying the user of git differences—is intentionally simple.
-This simplicity makes it easy to replace the business logic with other use cases while reusing the AI contexts, security checks, and code quality tests.
+The sample business logic—monitoring changes in the `azarboon/dummy` GitHub repository, parsing and filtering commit content, and notifying the user of detected differences—is intentionally simple.

-The focus is on application- and project-level settings, such as automated code quality checks and AI tool integration, rather than on optimizing business logic, which is an ongoing process.
-The goal is to establish reusable best practices for TypeScript projects and AWS CDK that apply across different projects, regardless of their specific logic.
+The emphasis is on robust application- and project-level practices, such as automated code quality enforcement and AI-assisted tooling integration, rather than on optimizing the specific business logic.

 The boilerplate integrates agentic coders (here, Amazon Q CLI Developer) with AWS Model Context Protocol (MCP) servers, but it can be adapted for other coding agents or MCP implementations.
 Development rules for the AI assistant are defined in `.amazonq/rules/PROJECT_RULES.md` to ensure consistent, secure, and high-quality outputs following best practices.
 While these contexts and configurations are not perfect and continue to evolve, they are designed for reuse in other projects.